 St. Petersburg, Florida is home to many beautiful natural attractions, including: preserves, bike paths, beaches, and parks.
 Most worthy of a visit, Boyd Hill Nature Preserve, a 245 acre park consisting of several different ecosystems and dozens of wildlife species, is the number one spot to visit while in town.

-This gorgeous oasis provides a much needed escape from the city life and hectic, commercialized beach areas.
+This gorgeous oasis provides a much needed escape from city life and also the hectic, commercialized St. Pete & Clearwater beach areas.
 Here, you can wander around for hours without a single person in site, especially during the less crowded summer months.
 The natural hiking trails provide a beautiful setting for long weekend morning walks.

-At Boyd Hill, you will find numerous attractions including an interpretative center, a narrated tram ride around the preserve, and 6 miles of trails and boardwalks.
+At Boyd Hill, you will find numerous attractions including an interpretative center, a narrated tram ride, and 6 miles of trails and boardwalks.

 There are several interesting birds to view while you are waiting for your tram tour.
-These birds are injured, and thus, have been rescued by the preserve.
-Here’s a quick look at each.
+The preserve rescued these injured birds.
+Here’s a quick look at some of these beautiful birds!

 Bald Eagle